When Overwhelm Meets Grace

 Exhale a little longer.

-That simple act changes the atmosphere inside you.
+That small act changes the atmosphere inside you.
 It reminds your body you are not alone.
 It reminds your spirit that help is not far away.
+Sometimes one quiet moment is the beginning of coming back to yourself.

 The next gentle thing might be: